Qiskit-Extensions/qiskit-ibm-experiment/CONTRIBUTING.md

 https://qiskit.org/documentation/contributing_to_qiskit.html

-Contributing to Qiskit IBM Runtime
+Contributing to Qiskit IBM Experiment
 ---------------------------

-In addition to the general guidelines there are specific details for contributing to the Qiskit IBM Runtime, these are documented below.
+In addition to the general guidelines there are specific details for contributing to the Qiskit IBM Experiment, these are documented below.

 ### Pull request checklist